apbrodnicki/draft-league-bot/README.md

 ### getReactions

 Console logs the last 50 messages in a given channel and extracts the reactions.

+## Julian Clause

+1. Open Command Prompt (not as an administrator)
+2. Type `cd Pickems`, then hit enter
+3. Type `npm run dev`
+4. Run a slash command in Discord
+5. Grab output from Command Prompt
 ___

 *draft-league-bot was created by Prateek Bansal and Alex Brodnicki.*